AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/manage-user-groups.md

 feature: Admin Console
 ---

-# Manage User Groups in the Global Admin Console
+# Manage user groups in the Global Admin Console

 Create, manage, and share user groups in the [!DNL Global Admin Console] to streamline user management by grouping users with the same permissions, saving time, and ensuring consistency.